wp-plugins/cf-whiteboard/readme.txt

 The whiteboard contains external links for athlete support purposes.
 By installing this plugin, you give CF Whiteboard permission to embed these external links.

 == Changelog ==

+= 2.2.10 =
+* Highlight the CrossFit Games section to remind coaches to use it!

+= 2.2.9 =
+* New Whiteboard setting for more control over where the Whiteboard appears on your blog.
+* Minor bugfix.

 = 2.2.8 =
 * Optimized for WordPress 3.7